Smoking and How It Affects Your Sperm Quality!

 Sperm size and shape

 Several studies confirm that men who smoke have fewer well-shaped sperm cells than non-smokers .
 Smoking affects the shape of sperm cells, resulting in structural abnormalities such as curved tails.
 Badly-shaped sperm cells aren’t good swimmers and don’t have the best chances of survival when compared to normal looking sperm cells.
 This leads to decreased ability to fertilize an egg and thereby lower chances of reaching pregnancy.

 Besides alterations in sperm shape, size, volume, and quality, some studies have looked into sperm DNA in smokers.
 The men who smoke seem to have increased DNA fragmentation (the separation or breaking of DNA strands into pieces), which may be associated with problems of fertilization and embryo development.
-In some studies, it is suggested that the DNA fragmentation in the sperm cells even can be transferred to the baby.
+Some studies suggest that the DNA fragmentation in the sperm cells even can be transferred to the baby.

 Overall, this can also mean that chances of pregnancy are poorer, even with artificial insemination or IVF treatment.

 The biology behind an erection is that healthy blood vessels dilate and get filled with blood.
-When you smoke, toxins in the cigarette smoke are absorbed via your lungs.
-Those toxins cause damage of the vessels in the penis (decrease in vessel dilation) and impair blood flow, resulting in ED.
+When you smoke, the lungs absorb toxins from the cigarette smoke.
+Those toxins cause damage to the vessels in the penis (scientifically; decrease in vessel dilation) and impair blood flow, resulting in ED.
 Having trouble raising the rifle doesn’t mean that you are producing bad sperm, but if you have ED, you won’t be able to deliver your semen inside the woman you love to get her pregnant.